Wisconsin J-1 Visa Waiver Program

 and must increase access to primary health care.

-State health departments can recommend up to ten (10) J-1 visa waivers
+State health departments can recommend 30 waivers per year.
+Up to ten (10)

-per year for physicians to be employed in non-designated areas.
+per year can be for physicians to be employed in non-designated areas.

 To qualify, clinicians must serve populations in surrounding shortage areas.
 At